 After all the procedure of demodulation and classification (see steps 3 and 5):

 - Calculate the real position of each localization on the merged list (appropriate z calibration files should be selected in lower-right panel).
-This step produces a new bin file with the suffix: indiv_Zcal_comb_SVC_list.bin file that contain the calibrated z-position of each localization.
+This step produces a new .bin file with the suffix: indiv_Zcal_comb_SVC_list.bin file that contain the calibrated z-position of each localization (i.e. Column 17 of the localization list now specifies the z coordinate of each localization).

 1 Huang, B., Wang, W., Bates, M. & Zhuang, X. Three-dimensional super-resolution imaging by stochastic optical reconstruction microscopy.
 Science 319, 810-813, doi:10.1126/science.1153529 (2008).